On offer

 North Cornwall Coast Path Guided Trail

-Discover the most westerly section of the South West Coast Path National Trail as you traverse the rugged cliffs of the Penwith Peninsula from Treyarnon Bay to Cape Cornwall.
-This magnificent stretch of Cornish coastline boasts miles of stunning sea views and centuries-old stories of smugglers, piracy, and plunder.
-You’ll cross the heather-clad uplands of St Agnes Head, learn about the region’s tin mining past at Geevor and Botallack, and discover the ghostly remains of WWII defences.
+Discover some stunning sections of the South West Coast Path National Trail as you traverse the rugged cliffs of the Penwith Peninsula from Treyarnon Bay to Cape Cornwall.
+Explore miles of stunning sea views and visit places awash with centuries-old stories of smugglers, piracy, and plunder as you walk the best of the North Cornwall Coast Path.
+You’ll cross the heather-clad uplands of St Agnes Head, learn about the region’s tin mining past at Geevor and Botallack, and discover the remains of WWII defences.

 What you’ll love